 _Edited%20Color.jpg)

 The project resolves as a flexible family of architectural typologies embedded within a legible neighbourhood structure.
-Urban form, public space, and housing operate as a unified framework, supporting phased delivery, social proximity, and spatial clarity across city, district, and residential scales.
+Urban form, public space, and housing operate as a unified system, supporting phased delivery, social proximity, and spatial clarity across city, district, and residential scales.